averykhoo/ngram-movers-distance/README.md

 ## Why another string matching algorithm?

 * Edit distance really wasn't cutting it when I needed to look up a dictionary for a misspelled word
-  * With an edit distance of 1 or 2, the results are not very useful
+  * With an edit distance of 1 or 2, the results are not useful since the target word isn't found
-  * With a distance >=5, the results are meaningless
+  * With a distance >=5, the results are meaningless since it contains half the dictionary
   * Same goes for Damerau-Levenshtein
 * Also, edit distance is pretty slow when looking up long words in a large dictionary
-  * Even with a decent automaton or trie implementation
+  * Even after building a finite state automaton or using a trie to optimize lookup
   * NMD was designed with indexing in mind
     * A simpler index could be used for Jaccard or cosine similarity over ngrams
-* EMD can be optimized to run really fast with some constraints
+* EMD (and hence NMD) can be optimized to run really fast with some constraints
   * Values are 1-dimensional scalars
   * Values are always quantized